 As stated above, motorcyclists are also responsible for wearing approved eye protection if their bikes aren’t equipped with a windshield that is compliant with the law.
 Goggles and face shields must comply with impact-resistance regulations set forth by the Food and Drug Administration and must be clear and non-tinted.
 Windshields or windscreens must be securely fastened to the bike.
 If not wearing eye protection, your windshield must be at a height that’s appropriate to protect your eyes and face while sitting on your bike in a riding position.

 Updated Motorcycle Legislation

 As recently as February 2020, there have been talks of changing the current Maryland motorcycle laws.
 A bill has been in the works to make it legal for riders over the age of 21 to ride without a helmet.
 This legislation would make it optional for motorcyclists who have been licensed for over two years, have completed a safety course, and who are of age to be exempt from wearing a helmet.

 Serious injuries can occur between cars and motorcycles.
 If you find yourself seriously injured in the event of a motorcycle crash in Maryland, you must work with an experienced personal injury lawyer immediately.
-At Spector Law Group, we can fight for you to receive justice and fair compensation.
+At Spector Injury & Accident Lawyers, we can fight for you to receive justice and fair compensation.
 If you have any other questions regarding Maryland helmet laws while on a motorcycle or need our motorcycle accident lawyers to fight for you, contact our team today.